drjoschua/nr-litteratur/UU-ASS.md

 [Up](#tekster-som-handler-om-evalueringsmetoder-for-universell-utforming-uu-ass)

-Bai et al. (2016b) categorized accessbiility testing tools in five categories and indicated how much resources and knowledge each category requires.
+Bai et al. (2016b) categorized accessibility testing tools in five categories and indicated how much resources and knowledge each category requires.
-They investigated hom many general, critical and/or cognitive issues assessment methods of each type would discover, and performed a cost-benefit analysis (CBA) with respect to resources and knowledge requirements.
+They investigated how many general, critical and/or cognitive issues assessment methods of each type would discover, and performed a cost-benefit analysis (CBA) with respect to resources and knowledge requirements.

 |Abbr.|Group|Resource requirements|Knowledge requirements|
 |-|-|-|-|